SpatialTemporalStats/OSG_Reproducibility_Materials/README.md

 * "Data_Demonstration.R": R script for reproducing Figure 1

 #### Slepian_Demonstration
-This sub-repository provides the R script for reproducing Figure 2, which demonstrates Slepian bases and eigenvalues in the Slepian concentration problem.
+This sub-repository provides the R scripts for reproducing Figures 2 and 3, which demonstrates Slepian bases in the Slepian concentration problem and their performance.
+Additionally, this sub-repository is used to store the downloaded Slepian bases.
 * "Slepian_Demonstration.R": R script for reproducing Figure 2
+* "Slepian_Performance.R": R script for reproducing Figure 3

 ## Data